Wyoming Court Records

 How to Access Electronic Court Records in Wyoming

 Wyoming does not keep a repository of court records in electronic form for public users.
-The Rules of Court in Wyoming Judicial Website provide the possibility of having an electronic format request processed.
+The Rules of Court in Wyoming Judicial Website allow an electronic format request to be processed.
 There is no guarantee that the court will grant the request.
-It largely depends on the competence of their facilities for processing such requests.
+It largely depends on the competence of their facilities to process such requests.
 If there are any at the county level, online record searches only provide necessary information on whether the record exists.
-Ultimately, all requests must go to the primary custodian, the clerk of the courthouse for records.
+Ultimately, all requests should be addressed to the primary custodian, the courthouse clerk for records.

 - The name of the person involved in the record, unless said person is a juvenile